 FAQ

 Q: Does heat always rise?
 A: Generally, yes.
 Warm air is less dense than cool air, causing it to rise due to convection.
-However, this can be affected by factors like forced air or temperature inversions.
+Still, this can be affected by factors like forced air or temperature inversions.

 Q: How does insulation work?
 A: Insulation reduces heat transfer by slowing down conduction, convection, and radiation.
 It creates a barrier that prevents heat from flowing easily through walls, roofs, and floors.